cbm1993/cbm1993/README.md

 ## Hey, I'm Colin 👋

-I'm a Web Developer with a BSc in Computing🎓. .

-I'm a passionate learner who's always willing to learn and work across technologies and domains.
-I love to explore new technologies and leverage them to solve real-life problems.
+As a Web Developer with 3+ years of experience, I specialize in front-end technologies like HTML, CSS, JavaScript, and PHP, with a strong proficiency in WordPress.
+I'm deeply committed to ongoing learning and thrive on exploring new technologies to address practical problems.
+My passion for innovation drives me to continually broaden my skill set and excel in various domains and technologies.

 <!--